Urunov/Interview-Preparation-WAY/SOLID/Interface Segregation Principle/practice/README.md

-## Interface Segregation Principle in TypeScript
+## Interface Segregation Principle in TypeScript.